BOARD OF DIRECTORS

 Melisa Hartsell is the mother of three sons Alex (wife, Lindsey), Evin & Nate and the Gigi of three grandchildren (Logan & Titus & Aerith).

-Currently, Melisa is a Vice President SBA & USDA Loan Officer with Centennial Bank.
+Currently, Melisa is a Vice President SBA & USDA Loan Officer with Bancorp Bank.

 She worked in the Commercial Real Estate Industry for 24 years and is currently a real estate broker.
 Melisa previously was owner & managing broker for Apex Real Estate Company and employed by Signal Source Telecommunications as a project site development manager and leasing broker.